top of page

 About My Practice

 I am an integrative therapist.
-My belief in the importance of integrating theories of change has led me to Accelerated Experiential Dynamic Psychotherapy (AEDP), in which I am certified.
-AEDP integrates findings from neuroscience (brain imaging techniques have led to major advances in this area), attachment theory (which studies the origin and maintenance of healthy human connections), emotion theory (which studies the purpose and healthy functioning of emotions), psychodynamic psychotherapy (the study of the unconscious, of conflicting impulses, and the impact of the past upon the present), and somatic psychotherapy (the body and mind relationship, and how attending to bodily experiences can be used to facilitate deeper change).
-Another essential aspect of AEDP is its recognition of the importance of building upon strengths as well as exploring problems.
+My belief in the importance of learning from different ways of understanding people and different approaches to helping diverse clients led me to Accelerated Experiential Dynamic Psychotherapy (AEDP), in which I am certified.
+AEDP integrates findings from neuroscience (brain imaging techniques have led to major advances in this area); attachment theory (which studies the origin and maintenance of healthy human connections), emotion theory (which studies the purpose and importance of emotions); psychodynamic psychotherapy (the study of the unconscious, of conflicting impulses, and the impact of the past upon the present); and somatic psychotherapy (the body and mind relationship, and how attending to bodily experiences can be used to facilitate deeper change).
+Another essential aspect of AEDP is its recognition of the importance of building upon strengths in addition to exploring problems.
 AEDP has truly accelerated my ability to help my clients achieve the changes they seek.
-It is a great home base to which I incorporate various complementary approaches.
+It is a home base to which I incorporate various complementary approaches.

-I use the Eye Movement Desensitization and Reprocessing (EMDR) model frequently.
-EMDR originated as a treatment for trauma.
-It is now often used for a variety of problems.
-Although some clinicians offer EMDR as an adjunctive therapy (that is, as a procedure offered for a limited number of sessions when clients are referred by their primary therapist), I believe it is usually most effective within the context of an established therapeutic relationship.
+I am level 3 trained in Eye Movement Desensitization and Reprocessing (EMDR) model.
+EMDR originated as a treatment for trauma and is often used for a variety of problems.
+Although some clinicians offer EMDR as an adjunctive therapy (that is, as a procedure offered for a limited number of sessions when clients are referred by their primary therapist), I have found it most useful within the context of an established therapeutic relationship.
 Please click on this link if you would like more information about EMDR: www.emdr.com.

 Background and Experience